 The LCR represents a 30 days stress scenario with combined assumptions covering both bank specific and market wide stresses.
 These assumptions are applied to contractual data representing the main liquidity risk drivers at banks to determine cash outflows within the 30 days stress scenario.
 The LCR requires that U.A.E. banks should always be able to cover the net cash outflow with eligible liquid assets at the minimum LCR determined by the U.A.E.
 Central Bank.
-The Basel III Accord requires that this minimum is 100 per cent. from 1 January 2019.
-Circular 30/2012 describes in detail eligible liquid assets for this purpose.
+The Basel III Accord requires that this minimum is 100 per cent.
+The Liquidity Notice describes in detail eligible liquid assets for this purpose.